schlessinger-lab/pyvol/docs/source/introduction.rst

   https://github.com/schlessingerlab/pyvol/blob/master/installers/pyvol-installer.zip

 This installs the PyVOL GUI.
-Select `PyVOL` under the plugins menu, and then select `Install from PyPI` under the settings tab.
-PyVOL currently requires the surface calculation program msms in order to run.
-Academic users can use the included binaries.
-Anyone with the Schrodinger incentive version can use the included binary.
-Anyone else must get msms from `MGLTools at Scripps <http://mgltools.scripps.edu/packages/MSMS/>`_.
+Select `PyVOL` under the plugins menu, and then select `Install from PyPI` under the settings tab to fetch PyVOL and any missing dependencies.
+For academic users and non-academic users with the Schrodinger incentive PyMOL distribution, installation is now complete.
+For all others, see `manual installation <https://schlessingerlab.github.io/pyvol/install.html>`_ of `msms`.

 Example Basic Run
 -----------------